helloyanis/MastodonShare/README.md

 ---

 **Note**: This application is designed to be simple and lightweight.
-No database is required, and it can be deployed on any standard PHP hosting environment.
+No database is required, and it can be tested on any browser.